piranha/twinspark-js/www/index.md

         <span class="card-title h5">Composable</span>
       </div>
       <div class="card-body">
-        There are enough extension points to compose with whatever your needs are.
-You can add more directives like <code>ts-req</code>, you can add more actions, you can customize requests being sent out.
-Whatever you need.
+        There are plenty of extension points available to suit your needs.
+        You can add more directives like <code>ts-req</code>, add more actions, or change the outgoing requests - whatever your needs are.
       </div>
     </div>
   </div>